 The switch to A2Ls isn't just an industry trend — it's backed by federal legislation.
 The AIM Act (American Innovation and Manufacturing Act) requires the U.S. to phase down the use of high-GWP HFCs.

-• Take advantage of more efficient, long-lasting systems
+- Take advantage of more efficient, longer-lasting A2L-compatible systems when the time is right

 A Brief History of Refrigerants and the Shift to A2Ls